auratype/AuraType_Android-Releases/README.md

 *   **A Complete Everyday Keyboard**
     You don't need to switch back and forth.
 AuraType is a full, everyday keyboard you can use as your default — with the autotyper built right in.
 *   **Clean Output Mode**
     Say goodbye to messy formatting.
-AuraType clears the destination field before typing starts so your text is perfectly placed with nothing left behind.
+AuraType clears the destination field both before typing starts and after it finishes, so your text is perfectly placed with nothing left behind.
+*   **Code Editor Mode**
+    Format-aware typing tailored specifically for executing code snippets directly into mobile coding apps.
 *   **Stay Organized**
     Create, edit, and organize your saved text records right from the dashboard.
 You can even see how many times you've used a specific record on your device.